dotnet/diagnostics/documentation/dotnet-monitor.md

 `dotnet-monitor` is an experimental tool that makes it easier to get access to diagnostics information in a dotnet process.

-When running a dotnet application, on a local machine, on a remote server, in a VM, or in a Kubernetes cluster, environmental differences  can make collecting diagnostics artifacts (e.g., logs, traces, process dumps) challenging. `dotnet-monitor` aims to simplify the process by abstracting over all environmental differences and exposing a consistent REST API regardless of where your application is run.
+When running a dotnet application differences in diverse local and production environments can make collecting diagnostics artifacts (e.g., logs, traces, process dumps) challenging. `dotnet-monitor` aims to simplify the process by exposing a consistent REST API regardless of where your application is run.

 ## Tour of dotnet-monitor